 In conjunction with the establishment of the INTO UAB, L.L.C. ("LLC") joint venture, the Foundation issued a promissory note to provide member loans to the LLC in an amount not to exceed \$4 million, bearing an interest rate of 2%.
 Principal and interest payments will be made until paid in full before any profit distributions are made to the LLC members.
-The balance of the note receivable, all of which was still outstanding, was \$4 million as of both September 30, 2023 and September 30, 2022.
+The balance of the note receivable, all of which was still outstanding, was \$4 million as of both September 30, 2024 and September 30, 2023.
 The Foundation has evaluated the note receivable and concluded the entire note balance of \$4 million is not fully collectable.
-As such, the Foundation's management has established a reserve for the estimated uncollectible portion of the note based on an annual review of the INTO USA L.L.C. audited financial statements.
-As of September 30, 2021, the Foundation's management deemed it appropriate to reserve \$1.3 million as uncollectible.
-The reserve was unchanged as of September 30, 2023.
-Accrued interest receivable related to this note was \$505,677 and \$453,852 as of September 30, 2023 and September 30, 2022, respectively, and is included in other assets within the accompanying consolidated statements of financial position.
+As such, the Foundation's management has established an allowance for credit losses based on an annual review of the INTO UAB L.L.C. audited financial statements.
+At September 30, 2021, the Foundation's management established an allowance of \$1.3 million.
+The reserve was unchanged as of September 30, 2024.
+Accrued interest receivable related to this note was \$585,896 and \$505,677 as of September 30, 2024 and September 30, 2023, respectively, and is included in other assets within the accompanying consolidated statements of financial position.